kupehtci/DOCUMENTATION/NETWORKING/IPv6.md

 🟢 Real-time services support
 🟢 Rich transition scheme

 The IPv6 features are:

 🔷 Aggregation
 Multiple prefixes per site enables multihoming without affecting the aggregation.

+🔷 Support for resource allocation.
+By the use of `flow label` (ToS) field, can label packets of specific traffic flow and special handling (real time video)

 🔷 Auto-configuration (plug and play)
 Dynamic address assignment (DHCPv6)
 Host assign addresses by themselves, no depending on the router.

+🔷 Renumbering
+By use of autoconfiguration and multiple prefixes, a router can indicate their devices to regenerate their IP's.

 🔷 Multicast
 No broadcast allow efficient use of the network.